-The report shows a percentage distribution of the ten best selling items (based on the number of purchases).
-It also lists the 50 most sold items with the number of purchases, average prices and total purchase price per item.
-You can filter the report on contact, article and store data.
+The report shows a percentage distribution of the ten best-selling items (based on the number of purchases).
+It also lists the 50 most sold items with the number of purchases, average prices, and the total purchase price per item.
+You can filter the report on contact, article, and store data.

 Most purchased article groups

 The report shows a percentage distribution of the ten most purchased item groups (based on the number of purchases).
-It also lists the 50 best-selling item groups with the number of purchases, average prices and total purchase price per item.
-You can filter the report on contact, article and store data.
+It also lists the 50 best-selling item groups with the number of purchases, average prices, and the total purchase price per item.
+You can filter the report on contact, article, and store data.

 Purchases per store

 The report shows the stores that have the highest total purchase amounts, number of items sold, and the most purchase occasions within the chosen filtering.
 If you are a local administrator, you only see receipts that belong to the store(s) you have access to.